GIScience/ors-map-client/README.md

 1. Apply the changes in a feature branch and test it locally

-    *Important*: to run the tests, `src/app-config.js` must contain:
+    *Important*: to run the tests, `src/config/app-config.js` must contain:
     - `orsApiKey`: 'a-valid-ors-api-key-here',
     - `useUserKey`: true,

-    By default, src/app-config.js is ignored by git.
-So, the changes are just local
+    By default, `src/config/app-config.js` is ignored by git.
+So, the changes are just local and used to run the tests.

     ```sh
     # Run automated tests
     npm run test
     ```

+    *Important:* Besides the automated tests, some manual/human tests are also recommended

 2. Once the feature is ready, merge it to `master`, and run the tests